-The hot plate test is a gold standard thermal pain test in rodents and serves as a useful screening tool for interventions of analgesia.
-Placing a mouse or rat into a chamber with a heated floor with surrounding clear acrylic walls.
-Two key behaviors are measured: paw licking and jumping.
+The Hot Plate test is a gold standard thermal pain test in rodents and serves as a useful screening tool for interventions of analgesia.
+The rodent is placed into a chamber with a heated floor with surrounding clear, cylindrical acrylic walls.
+Upon application of heat, key nocifensive behaviors can be measured such as paw licking and jumping.

 Price & Dimensions